-BELFAST CITY COUNCIL CITY & NEIGHBOURHOOD SERVICES DEPARTMENT SERVICE PLAN FOR FOOD LAW ENFORCEMENT 2019/2020
+BELFAST CITY COUNCIL HEALTH AND ENVIRONMENTAL SERVICES DEPARTMENT ENVIRONMENTAL HEALTH SERVICE SERVICE PLAN FOR FOOD LAW ENFORCEMENT 2017/2018

 It is estimated (from N.I.
-Department of Health statistics) that in Belfast around 11200 people will suffer from food poisoning and food related illness annually, potentially resulting in 104 hospital admissions, 5 deaths and costing the Belfast economy an estimated £19 million each year.
-This service plan for food law enforcement describes the balance of techniques and approaches to be taken by Belfast City Council during 2019/2020 to ensure food safety, food standards and promote informed healthy choices.
+Department of Health statistics) that in Belfast 11200 people will suffer from food poisoning and food related illness annually, resulting in 104 hospital admissions, 5 deaths and costing the Belfast economy an estimated £19 million each year.

+This service plan for food law enforcement describes the balance of techniques and approaches to be taken by Belfast City Council during 2017/2018 to ensure food safety and promote informed healthy choices.
 The Council will mix and balance the four common approaches to enforcement: